Population-Adjusted Indirect Treatment Comparison with the outstandR Package in R: Population-Adjusted Indirect Comparison (PAIC)

-\paragraph{Synthetic cohort generation} Generally, there are several different approaches to generating a synthetic cohort.
-We will detail how to create one which accurately reflects the target population's covariate structure by employing a {\it Gaussian copula}.
+Generally, there are several different approaches to generating a synthetic cohort.
+We will detail how to create one that accurately reflects the target population's covariate structure by employing a \emph{Gaussian copula}.
 This allows us to decouple the dependence structure (correlation) from the marginal distributions of the individual covariates.

-Let $K$ be the number of covariates and $\boldsymbol{\Sigma}$ be the $K \times K$ correlation matrix, typically estimated from the IPD.
+Let $K$ be the number of covariates and $\boldsymbol{\Sigma}$ be the $K \times K$ correlation matrix, typically estimated from IPD.
 We wish to simulate $N$ individuals for the pseudo-population.

 The simulation proceeds in three steps: